 Polymer material testing encompasses various chemical, mechanical and physical analysis techniques to characterize plastics, laminates, resins, composites, and other polymeric materials.
+For instance, we can use FT-IR to confirm that the parts are the right material, DSC to check for contamination, and the melt flow indexer to assess whether the components have degraded.
+In order to assess the mechanical integrity of a part, mechanical tests including durometer hardness, izod impact, tensile strength, and flexural strength are also helpful.
 Comprehensive characterization of polymers is essential in delivering a safe product and ensuring product durability and performance over its lifecycle.

 Physical and Mechanical Testing: Understanding the physical properties of polymers is essential for product manufacturers to maintain industry standards.
 Mechanical and physical characterization of polymers is widely used in industries from aerospace, automotive, defense, and consumer products to biomaterials.
 Bulk and surface mechanical testing include the tensile strength of polymeric films, fibers, coatings; strength, hardness, flexural and compressive properties of polymers for durability and elasticity, etc.

 Other physical characterization techniques routinely employed for polymer material testing include thermal analysis (DSC, TMA, TGA, among others), rheological testing, electrical testing, optical testing, thermal testing, weathering, and environmental testing, including but not limited to humidity, UV, sterilization testing, etc.

 Video 01: ASTM D638 & ISO 527-2 The Definitive Guide to Tensile Testing of Plastic

 Polymer Material Testing Common Uses

 Enter Sample and testing requirementsProvide your contact information